-Is there anything more exciting at 19, or more depressing at 22, than what we used to call a “party”?
+Is there anything more exciting at 19, or more depressing at 22, than what we used to call a “party?”
 I’ll set the scene.
 A condo or frat house packed wall to wall with hormones.
-Counters overflowing with Captain Morgan and Malibu and Bacardi 151; 24 packs of Natty Ice strewn in every corner of the room; a keg of Bud for the really classy affairs.
+Counters overflowing with Captain Morgan and Malibu and Bacardi 151.
+24 packs of Natty Ice strewn in every corner of the room.
+A keg of Bud for the really classy affairs.
 Everything humid and sticky and thick, shoes clinging to the floor with each wobbly step.
 One or two couches for a lucky few squatters, the rest of us standing in circles, screaming.
 Or chugging.
 Or passing a bong among a dozen or so strangers (a nightmarish picture in this post-outbreak world).
-Pretending to love songs I hated, whose lyrics carried all the depth and present-tense nuance of the Cha Cha Slide: “Crack a bottle, let your body waddle,” “Red solo cup, let’s have a party,” or (the one that truly shred my soul) “I love college, I love drinking, I love women, I love college.”
-Volume cranked high so we’d strain our voices higher to make vapid conversations we’d already forgotten in a desperate attempt to slow the room’s spin.
+Pretending to love songs we actually hated, whose lyrics carried all the depth and present-tense nuance of the Cha Cha Slide: “Crack a bottle, let your body waddle,” “Red solo cup, let’s have a party,” or (the one that truly shred my soul) “I love college, I love drinking, I love women, I love college.”
+Volume cranked high so we’d strain our voices higher, to make vapid conversation we’d already forgotten in a desperate attempt to slow the room’s spin.

 The first time I visited San Francisco, I was infatuated.
 It would be decades before I’d know it well enough to love its particulars, but the idea of San Francisco took me in at first sight.
 To a child of suburbia, it was the biggest thing imaginable: the skyscrapers of FiDi, the street musicians on Market, the bustling slopes of Chinatown, the tram no local would ever actually take to that crowded, windy Pier.
 It was, to me then, a sort of Platonic Ideal—of City, of Culture, of what adulthood had in store.

 I’ve since spent 7 years orbiting the city’s periphery, and another 6 more living in the heart of it.
 I know it so much better than I did as a kid, overwhelmed by fizzy imprints of cablecar and skyline.
 But I do still carry a hint of his wonder, at the scale of certain buildings, at the reality of calling it “home.”
-In the daily tedium it’s easy to forget it; to cling too tightly to your neighborhood, pace the same 20 block loops.
-But some nights when I break that cycle, it all comes tumbling out.
+In the daily tedium it’s easy to forget it; to cling too tightly to your neighborhood, to pace the same 20 block loops.
+Some nights, though, when I break that cycle, it all comes tumbling out.
 The vibrancy, the bigness, the way its disparate pieces fit.